 Betas: Betas make up the majority of the population.

-They are mostly regular people with no fancy additions, and because of this, they might be devalued in the world-building because they are not special.
+They are primarily regular people with no fancy additions, and because of this, they might be devalued in world-building because they are not unique.
 In the same way that Alphas and Omegas are.

 Omegas: Omegas tend to be viewed as more vulnerable or submissive.
 They also tend to have less control over their bodies than Alphas and Betas.
 Moreover, they can typically get pregnant regardless of their biological sex or primary gender.